appscode/blog/content/post/high-availability-with-mongodb-sharded-cluster-in-aws-eks/index.md

 ```
 > The above output verifies that we have successfully scaled down the resources of the MongoDB sharded cluster.

-We have made an in depth tutorial on Configure MongoDB Hidden Node on Kubernetes using KubeDB.
-You can have a look into the video below:
+If you want to learn more about Production-Grade MongoDB you can have a look into that playlist below:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/4sVig7wJzug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLoiT1Gv2KR1jZmdzRaQW28eX4zR9lvUqf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Support